derico-de/derico.odoo/README.md

 # derico.odoo

 Ansible role to install and configure multiple Odoo instances on one host.
-It uses by default the OCB repository from the OCA.
+It uses by default the OCB repository from the OCA and installs addons from PyPi via Poetry.

+## Structure

+This role will create the following Odoo structure.

+### odoo_rootdir

+  /srv/odoo

+### odoo_workdir

+For every Odoo version we create a working directory.

+  /srv/odoo/o14

+### odoo_checkoutdir

+Inside the workdir we checkout Odoo into the repo directory.
+This checkout is shared beetween all Odoo setups in this version.

+  /srv/odoo/o14/repo

+### odoo_setupdir

+For every Odoo setup we create a folder with the name of the odoo_setups hostname in the workdir directory.
+Inside this directory we will have the configuration and wsgi files for this Odoo setup.

+  /src/odoo/o14/odoo14-demo.derico.de

 ## Minimum Ansible Version: